 iii.
 “While therefore it is unscriptural to make baptism essential to salvation or a certain means of regeneration, it is nevertheless a dangerous act of disobedience to undervalue or neglect it.”
 (Hodge)

 iv.
 This passage also makes it clear that the individual doing the baptizing doesn’t really affect the validity of the baptism.
 Those baptized by the great apostle Paul had no advantage over those baptized by some unknown believer.
 The power of baptism is in the spiritual reality it represents, not in who performs it.

 c.
-How did Paul preach in Corinth?
+Not with wisdom of words: How did Paul preach in Corinth?
 Not with the wisdom of words, which can be translated cleverness of speaking.
 Paul came speaking plainly, without any attempt to dazzle with eloquence or intellect.

 i.
 Paul came to Corinth from Athens, where he contended with the great philosophers of the day in terms they could understand (Acts 17:16-34).
 Some people think that Paul was disappointed by the results in Athens, and resolved to preach differently in Corinth.